Texas Holdem Starting Hands

 Pocket Queens and Jacks

 Unlike AA and KK, these hands are very foldable pre-flop in certain situations.
-If you're playing at a tight table, where people are only raising with legitimate hands, many players would say that calling after one player raises and another re-raises pre-flop can be a mistake.
+If you're playing at a table with tight and passive players, where people are only raising with legitimate hands, many players would say that calling after one player raises and another re-raises pre-flop can be a mistake.
+Many players would just bet all the money with QQ and JJ and will often have a hard time profiting.
+Remember there are more Hold'em hands so come and you will get better chances.

 Post Flop: If there is heavy action pre-flop, you have to assume you're either beat, or at best up against AK.
 You only want to continue with these hands if the board improves your hand, or your opponents back off, showing signs of weakness.